 If I can, I leap at the chance to buy their wares either as gifts for others or for my own collection.

 It will put bread on their table.
 It will help them make new work.
 It will make me feel good.
 It will make them feel good.
 And, let’s remember, what goes around comes around.

-As I wrote in an Instagram post recently, I believe the required adjustment is quite simple: if you follow and enjoy somebody’s feed, I believe it’s right and nice to try to contribute financially, even if only in a small way…and if you can manage it, of course.
+As I wrote in an Instagram post, I believe the required adjustment is quite simple: if you follow and enjoy somebody’s feed, I believe it’s the right thing to try to contribute financially, even if only in a small way (and if you can manage it, of course).

 Rather than liking, enjoying and moving on, consider stopping for a moment to see if there’s a way you can offer your support in a more tangible way.